corgan2222/Milesight-Gateway-API/README.md

 First, import the MilesightGatewayClient class and configure it with your credentials.
 Ensure you have the required environment variables or load them from a .env file.
+You can copy .env_eample to [.env](https://github.com/corgan2222/Milesight-Gateway-API/blob/main/examples/.env_example) and change the IP, Username and Password.

 ```python